eenndan/predicting-housing-prices/README.md

 # Load data

 There are two sets of data, i) training data that has the actual prices ii) out of sample data that has the asking prices.
-Load both data sets.

 ``` r
 #read in the data